wavefrontHQ/docs/pages/doc/charts.md

 A **line plot** chart represents interpolated point buckets.
 The X-axis represents the amount of time in your time window and the Y-axis represents the value associated with the data based on that time.

-By default, if there are no reported data values within a 60 second span, Wavefront displays gaps of missing data.
-A line plot chart displays gaps of missing data as dashed lines.
-Gaps of missing data are tied to each stream displayed on the chart.
-For example, if a displayed stream has two minutes where no data values are reported, then that two minute gap displays as a dashed line.
-The **Gap Threshold** property allows you to adjust the amount of time before gaps of missing data display as dashed lines.
+In a line chart, missing data is represented by a dashed line.
+The dashed line only gives a visual representation of the data stream; it _does not_ represent values of the missing data.
+If you hover over the chart, you won't see values where the gap threshold has been applied.
+The [Gap Threshold](#gap-threshold) property allows you to set the amount of time before gaps of missing data display as dashed lines.

 ## Point Plot